-If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.
+If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the public offering price per share of our common stock and the as adjusted net tangible book value per share of our common stock immediately after this offering.

-Our historical net tangible book value (deficit) as of March 31, 2020 was \$(258.2) million, or \$(363.30) per share of our common stock.
-Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and convertible preferred stock, which is not included within our stockholders' equity (deficit).
-Historical net tangible book value per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of March 31, 2020.
+Our net tangible book value as of March 31, 2021 was \$82.7 million, or \$2.94 per share of our common stock.
+Our net tangible book value is the amount of our total tangible assets less our total liabilities.
+Net tangible book value per share represents net tangible book value divided by the number of shares of our common stock outstanding as of March 31, 2021.